RedBones48/CustomLootCrafting/CustomLootCrafting.dp/order_of_operation.md

 # need to finish/create
 1. Advancement tree
-2.  mutiple tables
-3. Change the slot the box goes into
+2.  place storage chest
+3.  fix hud placement of model. // offset to the right
 4.  create a custom recipe book
+5. finish order_of_operation